One of the biggest things on your bucket list for Costa Rica is seeing sloths of course! But how to spot these elusive cuties?

 See what volunteering in Costa Rica is all about.

 While seeing sloths on your semester abroad in Costa Rica is something we want to make sure happens for you, there are a few ways to make sure that you’re supporting the right people and aren’t disturbing these cuties as they live their lives out in the jungle.
+This blog post is split into a couple different sections, after giving you some information about how to see sloths in the best way (that won't interrupt their environment or create added stress to them), then some details about seeing sloths in the wild versus in a protective habitat.

 Here are a couple of recommendations for seeing sloths in Costa Rica: